New York Central Mutual Insurance review 2022

 - Condo insurance: This is offered for condo owners to add coverage for personal liability, your condo’s interior structures and personal property should it be damaged in a covered peril.

 - Home insurance safety tips: To help homeowners mitigate risk, NYCM created a list of safety tips, available on its website, to spot and deal with potential seasonal damages.

 - Business insurance: NYCM offers business owner policies to offer financial protection for property damage and loss of business income.
 Among the 200 classes of businesses that it covers, NYCM focuses on “Main Street” business types such as medical offices, hair shops and salons, clothing stores, delis and residential buildings.

-New York Central Mutual Insurance social responsibility
+New York Central Mutual Insurance corporate sustainability

 NYCM highlights the volunteerism of its employees, noting that many donate time and resources to local organizations.
 It mentions that it is a supporter of the American Red Cross and Soldier Program, which employees helped to create care packages and send to soldiers overseas.
 In 2012, the company held a “Dangers of Distracted Driving” contest, in which three schools shared a $30,000 winnings provided by the insurer.

 Not sure if New York Central Mutual Insurance is right for you?
 Consider these alternatives

 Because of its limited availability and higher than average auto premiums, this NYCM insurance review may reveal that it is not the right option for everyone.
 If this is the case for you, here are three other insurance companies to consider:

 - American Family: With a wide variety of discount options for both home and auto insurance, American Family could be an option for those who want to stack savings.